Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

-Not only does this amazing company have a variety of unique foodie experiences for your to choose from (tours that can be found ALL over the WORLD), but their 19th Century Paris Pastry and Food Walk was definitely THE highlight of my 4 days in Paris tinerary.
+I mean, not only does this amazing company have a variety of unique foodie experiences for your to choose from (tours that can be found ALL over the WORLD), but their 19th Century Paris Pastry and Food Walk was definitely THE highlight of my 4 days in Paris itinerary.

-Because this tour is everything you want, and more, since it will immerse you in 19th century, Parisian culture by introducing you to some totally SECRET, Parisian locations where you can enjoy fun anecdotes about some of Paris’ most remarkable authors.
+Because this is one of the best hidden gems in Paris that has everything you want, and more, since it will immerse you in 19th century, Parisian culture by introducing you to some totally SECRET, Parisian locations where you can enjoy fun anecdotes about some of Paris’ most remarkable authors.

 And all while sampling four different, totally iconic French pastries, including chocolate and Paris Brest.

 Yup, you’ll definitely wanna rock a pair of elastic waist pants to THIS tour!
 Plus, wine AND tea are also included in the price of your tour.

 Heck, you might even see the smallest paved street in Paris and visit a full-on, wine museum along the way (SPOILER ALERT: You WILL see both of these things).

 See, Gastronomic dreams of the Parisian kind really DO come true!

 14. Visit Shakespeare and Co.
 Bookstore

 Located just a hop, skip, and jump away from Notre Dame Cathedral is the one and only, Shakespeare and Co.
 Bookstore.

 And yes, it is ABSOLUTELY imperative that you visit this bookstore while you’re in Paris!